rzmobiledev/loratech/README.md

 5. Type docker-compose up to run the app with docker image

-6. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1:8000
+6. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1:8000.
+There you will find endpoints which you can consume for mobile app or other front end

-5. docker-compose run --rm django sh -c "python manage.py createsuperuser"
+7. to go to admin page, just type http://127.0.0.1:8000/admin.
+Feel free to fill the form with your superuser credential that you created above

+# PUSHING TO KUBERNETES

+FYI : This app is working well with minikube running on virtualbox driver

+# Instruction
+1. run minikube by typing : minikube start --vm-driver=virtualbox
+2. run docker login. please login with your docker credential. after login you should see "Login Succeeded"
+3. check docker image for this project by type docker images and select the project image
+4. in terminal run $docker tag djangokubernetesproject:latest your_dockerhub_username/your_dockerhub_repo_name:latest
+5. Push the image to the repo: $docker push your_dockerhub_username/your_dockerhub_repo_name:latest.
+You’ll see some output that updates as image layers are pushed to Docker Hub.

+docker build -t rzmobiledev/django:1.0.1 .
+docker images
+docker push rzmobiledev/django:1.0.1